 Aside from the franchise fee, the biggest expense of launching a franchise is building, purchasing or renovating commercial premises.
 The costs of acquiring a specialist shop, restaurant, show room or other business space can easily run into the hundreds of thousands, with added costs coming in the form of staff training and recruitment.
+A food marketing agency, like Greenseed, can help you promote your food brand.
 Home-based franchises, by contrast, have very low start-up costs.
 Entrepreneurs won’t need to buy or rent any sort of commercial space and will be able to run their business from their home office.

 Although franchisees may need a computer and other basic office supplies, they generally won’t need to invest in any specialist equipment in order to get their business off the ground.
 These relatively low start-up costs make home-based franchises accessible to a wide variety of investors and give entrepreneurs with little capital the chance to start their own business and be their own boss.